jundalisay/pp/content/en/pantrypreneur/overview.md

   steps:
     - img: "/screens/elivirs.jpg"
       id: 1
-      title: "We make a website for your company where you can update the details by yourself via Github.
+      sub: "We make a website for your company where you can update the details by yourself via Github.
 The website allows customers to enter their queries"
     - img: "/screens/appraise.png"
       id: 2
-      title: "Your website connects to a custom Pantrypreneur web app where you can view the customer queries or orders.
+      sub: "Your website connects to a custom Pantrypreneur web app where you can view the customer queries or orders.
 It will allow you to record staff attendance using a Klock Module, as well as to appraise them through an Appraise Module"
     - img: "/screens/rewards/rewards.jpg"
       id: 3
-      title: "Add modules such as one for rewarding your customers for their repeat purchases"
+      sub: "Add modules such as one for rewarding your customers for their repeat purchases"

-trimg:
+cards3:
-  title : "Current Implementations"
+  intro : "Current Implementations"
-  sub: "Pantrypreneur is currently being tested by the following"
+  subintro: "Pantrypreneur is currently being tested by the following"
-  items:
+  cards:
     - title : Bambang PWD Association
       img : /icons/bambang.jpg
       sub : "Bambang PWD Association is testing Pantrypreneur jobs to get jobs for disabled people"